eiffel-community/eiffel-intelligence-frontend/wiki/Front-end_with_curl.md

 # Curl Examples to front-end

-The front-end is accessable not only via the web GUI.
+The front-end is accessible not only via the web GUI.

-<h3>Introduktion</h3>
+<h3>Introduction</h3>
 <p>
-The front-end has a bridge functionality that is built in as a part to the front-ends web server and handles request coming from the web GUI towards any of the back-ends configured.
+The front-end has a bridge functionality that is built in as a part of the front-ends web server and handles request coming from the web GUI towards any of the back-ends configured.
 The front-end may also be used by other applications such as CURL or any kind of program that can make HTTP(S) requests.
 </p>

-<h3>The front-end handels:</h3>
+<h3>The front-end handles:</h3>
 <ul>
    <li>POST, PUT and GET requests</li>
    <li>Default back-end</li>
    <li>Input back-end</li>
 </ul>
 <p>
-While the web gui may use the back-end instances list and select different back-ends in an easy way, a user that uses the front-end without the included web GUI may need to specify a back-end URL.
+While the web GUI may use the back-end instances list and select different back-ends in an easy way, a user that uses the front-end without the included web GUI may need to specify a back-end URL.
-This may be done by adding a backendurl parameter to the request.
+This may be done by adding a <code>backendurl</code> parameter to the request.
 </p>
 <p>
-Note that for users where the front-end and back-end is runnign with the help of Tomcat there will be context paths used.
+Note that for users where the front-end and back-end is running with the help of Tomcat there will be context paths used.
 </p>
 <h3>Default back-end</h3>
 <p>
-The front-end may have been setup mwith a default back-end, this means that if no back-end is specified when making a HTTP request to the front-end the default back-end will be used.
+The front-end may have been setup with a default back-end, this means that if no back-end is specified when making a HTTP request to the front-end the default back-end will be used.
 If you want to see a list of back-ends and see if there is a default back-end set you may use the command:
 </p>
 <pre>